Art Therapy Sessions

 You do not need to have any formal experience or training in art to have successful experiences with art therapy.
 In fact, most of the art that we do together will have an emphasis on the the process, or act of art-making.
 Process-focused art brings us into the present moment by accessing the body and the senses.
 It's essentially a mindfulness practice.
 Making art in this way helps us to learn more about ourselves and the world around us, while learning to let go of our inner-critic and develop our intuition.

-After our warm-up and orienting ourselves, we'll move into addressing a therapeutic goal through art-making.
+After our warm-up and checking-in, we'll move into addressing a therapeutic goal through art-making.
 In the beginning phase of our work together, our goals are simply to establish comfort, safety, and rapport within the therapeutic relationship and the creative space, whether it's virtual or in-person.

 As we move along in the therapeutic process, your goals may change.
 Some common goals for art therapy support might include reducing anxiety, support with emotional and sensory regulation, support with life transitions, reducing symptoms related to trauma, reducing symptoms of depression, reducing self-harming behaviors, and developing healthy coping mechanisms, and reducing intrusive thoughts.

 When you've finished a work of art, we usually will spend time reflecting on your finished piece and the creative process.
 This reflection can be through writing, gesture, verbal processing, silent reflection, and sometimes more art.
 We might reflect on a work of art at the end of a session or in-between sessions.

 We're often asked, "will we talk during art therapy sessions?"
 The answer here is yes, no, and maybe.
 Sometimes we work with individuals who are nonverbal or prefer to express themselves in different ways, rather than words.
 We honor alternative styles of communication and self-expression in the art room.
 Sometimes we may talk, in a similar way that you would in a typical "talk therapy" session.
 And sometimes maybe not.